aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 INPUT:
   - $QCReport    : QC report file to be registered
   - $raw\_file    : native DWI file used to obtain the DTIPrep outputs
-  - $data\_dir    : data\_dir from the config table (a.k.a. /data/project/data)
+  - $data\_dir    : data\_dir from the config table
+                    (e.g. /data/project/data)
-  - $inputs      : input files that were used to process data through DTIPrep
+  - $inputs      : input files used to process data through DTIPrep
-  - $pipelineName: name of the pipeline used to process DTIs (DTIPrepPipeline)
+  - $pipelineName: pipeline name used to process DTIs (DTIPrepPipeline)
-  - $toolName    : DTIPrep name and version that was used to process DTIs
+  - $toolName    : DTIPrep name & version used to process the DWI file

 RETURNS: registered QCReport file if it was registered in the database, undef otherwise